SublateSamuel/manipulate-browser-component/README.md

 3 — Example using class as an instance remote:

-For this you need to have installed a **Chrome** or **Chromium** webdriver compatible with the browser version installed on your machine
+For this you need have access to an infrastructure of remote browsers, for example: Selenoid

 ```python
 from UserInterfaceBrowser import UserInterfaceBrowser